Indian National Congress: Election symbols

-As of 2021, the election symbol of Congress, as approved by the Election Commission of India, is an image of a right hand with its palm facing front and its fingers pressed together; this is usually shown in the center of a tricolor flag.
+As of 2021, the election symbol of Congress, as approved by the Election Commission of India, is an image of a right hand with its palm facing front and its fingers pressed together; this is usually shown in the centre of a tricolor flag.
 The hand symbol was first used by Indira Gandhi when she split from the Congress (R) faction following the 1977 elections and created the New Congress (I).
 The hand is symbolic of strength, energy, and unity.

-The party under the stewardship of Nehru had the symbol ‘Pair of bullocks carrying a yoke’ which struck a chord with masses who were predominantly farmers.
+The party under the stewardship of Nehru had the symbol 'Pair of bullocks carrying a yoke' which struck a chord with masses who were predominantly farmers.
 In 1969, due to internal conflicts within the Congress party, Indira Gandhi decided to break out and form a party of her own, with the majority of the Congress party members in support of her in the new party which was named Congress(R).
 The symbol of Indira's Congress (R) or Congress (Requisitionists) during the 1971–1977 period was a cow with a suckling calf.
 After losing the support of 76 out of the party's 153 members in the Lok Sabha, Indira's new political outfit the Congress (I) or Congress (Indira) evolved and she opted for the hand (open palm) symbol.

 Dynasticism

 Dynasticism is fairly common in many political parties in India, including the Congress party.
 Six members of the Nehru–Gandhi family have been presidents of the party.
-The party started being controlled by Indira Gandhi's family during the emergency with her younger son, Sanjay taking on a prominent role.
-This was characterized by servility and sycophancy towards the family which later led to a hereditary succession of Rajiv Gandhi as successor after Indira Gandhi's assassination, as well as the party's selection of Sonia Gandhi as Rajiv's successor after his assassination, which she turned down.
-Since the formation of Congress (I) by Indira Gandhi in 1978, the party president has been from her family except for the period between 1991 and 1998.
+The party started being controlled by Indira Gandhi's family during the emergency with her younger son, Sanjay Gandhi, taking on a prominent role.
+This was characterised by servility and sycophancy towards the family which later led to a hereditary succession of Rajiv Gandhi as successor after Indira Gandhi's assassination, as well as the party's selection of Sonia Gandhi as Rajiv's successor after his assassination, which she turned down.
+Since the formation of Congress (I) by Indira Gandhi in 1978 till 2022, the party president has been from her family except for the period between 1991 and 1998.
 In the last three elections to the Lok Sabha combined, 37 per cent of Congress party MPs had family members precede them in politics.
-However, in recent times there have been calls from within the party to restructure the organization.
+However, in recent times there have been calls from within the party to restructure the organisation.
 A group of senior leaders wrote a letter to the party president to reform the Congress allowing others to take charge.
-There was also visible discontent post the loss in 2019 elections after which a group of 23 senior leaders wrote to the Congress President to restructure the party.
+There was also visible discontent following the loss in the 2019 election after which a group of 23 senior leaders wrote to the Congress President to restructure the party.